marcoschwartz/pi-aREST/README.md

 ## Supported hardware

-The library is at the moment compatible with all the Raspberry Pi boards.
-It has not be tested yet with the Raspberry Pi 2 & Zero.
+The library is at the moment compatible with all the Raspberry Pi boards, including the Raspberry Pi 3 and Raspberry Pi Zero.

 ## Requirements